What is my deadline to apply to YoungArts?

 Your submission is evaluated on its own merit in a blind adjudication process by an independent panel of judges.
+No identifying information on submitted audition portfolio materials is permitted.
 The panel consists of nationally and internationally renowned master artists within each of the ten disciplines in the visual, literary, performing and design arts.
-Panelists adjudicate all submissions and identify the national winners in each discipline.
-Select members of the adjudication panel also work with the Finalists during YoungArts Week and in the Regional programs.
+Panelists adjudicate all submissions and identify the National Winners in each discipline.
+Select members of the adjudication panel also work with the Finalists during YoungArts Week and in the Regional Programs.

 How many applications does YoungArts receive and how many winners are there?

 Last year alone there were 687 Winners chosen from over 11,000 applications from across the nation.
 All YoungArts Winners join the ranks of our 20,000 YoungArts alumni and go on to the top universities and conservatories across the country to become leading professionals in their fields.